 In cases of more than one verb concept wording (synonymous forms), one is chosen to name the association that does not imply a designation in an attributive namespace.
 Then there is an alias for the association for each other verb concept wording that has matching placeholder expressions (which implies matching association end names).

-In figures in the normative clauses, a label on an association line that includes a reading direction arrow (“”) is meant to be read starting with the name of the class on the first end and ending with the name of the class on the other end, except where a name for an end is already in the label.
-The association names match this reading exactly.
 Including the names of an association's ends in the association’s name makes the association's name unique within a package, as required by MOF.

 In cases where an association’s ends both connect to the same class, subscripts are used on placeholders to distinguish them.
 In the association name and its ends’ names the subscripts are raised to normal text and serve to distinguish the ends.